 - 11. Duplication: Projects that have previously received TFCA Regional or County Program Manager funds and do not propose to achieve additional emission reductions are not eligible. - 12.
 Planning Activities: The costs of preparing or conducting feasibility studies are not eligible.
-Planning activities are not eligible unless they are directly related to the implementation of a project or program that result in emission reductions. - 13.
+Planning activities are not eligible unless they are directly related to the implementation of a specific project or program. - 13.
 Reserved. - 14.
 Cost of Developing Proposals: The costs to prepare grant applications are not eligible.